etops/db-migrate-couchbase/README.md

 ## Local Development

+1. `npm install`
+2. `npm install -g db-migrate`

 `gulp compile` is used to transpile es6 to javascript which is then run from the `dist` folder.

-Locally, `npmc link` is used to install a copy of db-migrate-couchbase into its own node_modules folder, so that you can run `db-migrate` and have it pick up the plugin.
+Locally, `npm link` is used to install a copy of db-migrate-couchbase into its own node_modules folder, so that you can run `db-migrate` and have it pick up the plugin.
 This is accomplished with the comamnds `npm link .` and `npm link db-migrate-couchbase`.